MikolajKita/Computer-Architechture/README.md

 # Computer-Architechture
 Course taken during 2020Z term on EITI PW

-The goal of the project was to find an L-shaped tag using MIPS assembly language
+The goal of the project was to find an L-shaped tag using MIPS assembly language.

+MARS 4.5 is required to compile this project.